-- a.
-Week 1 (Aug 29; Aug 31): Overview of Space Weather (What it is and how it impacts your life).
-Some essential physics will be introduced (E&M, concept of plasma and followed up where appropriate throughout).
-Overview of Learning Theory (What it is and how it can greatly impact your life). - b.
-Week 2 (Sept 5, 7): The Dynamic Sun (Structure of the Sun, description of solar processes, the origin of the solar wind thermodynamics, gravity, magnetic fields).
-Active reading (method to efficiently learn from reading technical writing). - c.
-Week 3 (Sept 12, 14): The solar wind (the structure and radial variability of the heliosphere, interplanetary magnetic field conservation laws, spiral nature of IMF).
-Concept Mapping (a graphical conceptual strategy to understand and connect). - d.
-Week 4 (Sept 19, 21): The Earth's Magnetosphere (Structure and dynamics of the Earth's space environment shocks, pressure equilibrium, reconnection).
-Study skills (most students use study methods that are proven to be ineffective.
+- 1. Week 1 (Aug 27; Aug 29): Overview of Space Weather (What it is and how it impacts your life).
+Overview of Learning Theory (What it is and how it can greatly impact your life). - 2.
+Week 2 (Sept 3, 5): The Sun and Connected Space; Concept Mapping (a graphical learning tool that is highly effective in helping understand complex systems. - 3.
+Week 3 (Sept 10, 12-Field Trip): Spatial Scales and Energy; Active reading (method to efficiently learn from reading technical writing). - 4.
+Week 4 (Sept 17, 19): The Sun's Structure and Dynamics; Study Strategies (most students use study methods that are proven to be ineffective.
 Why?
-What are proven effective strategies?) - e.
-Week 5 (Sept 26, 28): The Earth's upper atmosphere and Ionosphere (aurora, photochemical processes, convection) - f.
-Week 6 (Oct 3, 5): Group Study Session and MIDTERM
+What are proven effective strategies?) - 5.
+Week 5 (Sept 24, 26): Solar Wind and Heliosphere; Understanding mis-conceptions. - 6.
+Week 6 (Oct 1, 3): Structure and Dynamics of the Heliosphere and Magnetosphere; Blooms Taxonomy - 7.
+Week 7(Oct 8, 10) Magnetospheres and Review; MIDTERM - 8.
+Week 8 (Fall Break, Oct 17): Magnetic Reconnection and Storms and Substorms - 9.
+Week 9 (Oct 22, 24) UMNHM Field Trip: Starlink Societal Impact Case Study - 10.
+Week 10 (Oct 29, Oct 31): Ionosphere and Thermosphere; Impacts Impacts on Satellites - 11.
+Week 11 (Nov 5, 7).
+What is the Worst that can Happen?
+Examination of Space Weather impacts on society; Living in Space: (overview of manned space flight issues, radiation) - 12.
+Week 12 (Nov 12, 14) Space Weather Forecasting: (overview of modeling); Tools for Critical Thinking; Satellite design considerations for robotic and human space space exploration - 13.
+Week 13 (Nov 19, 21): UMNHM Planetarium Field Trip: Sun-Climate Connections; Metacognition - 14.
+Week 14 (Nov 26, Thanksgiving Break): Astrobiology

-- g.
-Week 7(Oct 10, 12) and 8 (Fall Break, Oct 20): Concept of Space Weather; Geomagnetic storms and substorms; Technological and Societal Impacts of Space Weather (Satellites, communication, power grids); Case Study - h.
-Week 9 (Oct 24, 26) and 10 (Oct 31, Nov 2): Living in Space: (overview of manned space flight issues, radiation) - i.
-Week 11 (Nov 7, 9).
-Space Weather Forecasting: (overview of modeling) - j.
-Week 12 (Nov 14, 16) and 13 (Nov 21, Thanksgiving Break): Satellite design considerations for robotic and human space space exploration; Metacognition - k.
-Week 14 (Nov 28, Nov 30): Space Weather Mission Overview, Group Study Session - l.
-Week 15 (Dec 5, 7): Astrobiology; What is the Worst that can Happen?
-Examination of Space Weather impacts on society, Study Skills - m.
-Take Home FINAL EXAM: Due Sunday December 10 at 3:30pm
+- 15. Week 15 (Dec 3, 5): Special Relativity and Space Weather Interstellar Mission Overview; Final Exam Study Skills - 16.
+Take Home FINAL EXAM: Due Monday December 16 at 6pm

 Weekly Assignments: Every Thursday an assignment is due or an in-class quiz or mid-term will be given.
-Every Monday at midnight, a short multi-choice reading quiz is due via Canvas beginning in Week 2 (September 4).
+Every Monday at 10pm, a short multi-choice reading quiz is due via Canvas beginning in Week 2 (September 2).
 NOTE there is a "no-excuse needed 24-hour grace period" for ALL assignments.
 If you need additional time beyond the grace period, please contact me prior to the due date if possible.

-Reading Assignments.
-It is expected that each student come prepared to class by reading the text prior to coverage in class.
-A reading assignment and short on-line Canvas Reading Quiz is given each week to reward that effort.
+Reading Assignments: It is expected that each student come prepared to class by reading the text prior to coverage in class.
+A reading assignment and short on-line Canvas Reading Quiz is given each week to reward that effort and due Monday night of each week.